HumanOnlyWeb

 You Learn More This Way

 This is the part people skip over.
-When you write that composable instead of installing a package, you actually learn how the framework works.
+When you write that composable yourself instead of installing a package, you actually learn how the framework works.

 That's It